East Coast Integrated Depot: Train depot

-The train depot will have three levels containing three separate depots for three different MRT lines.
-The underground portion will house a 66-track depot for the Downtown Line, and will be brought into use following the opening of Stage 3e of the line.
-The at-grade portion will house a 62-track depot for the future Thomson–East Coast Line, to be used following the completion of Stage 5 of the line.
-Finally, the elevated portion will house a 72-track depot for the East–West Line, which will replace the existing Changi Depot.
-All three depots will operate independently of each other, a first for Singapore, and will be designed to be able to handle trains of different lengths, of 3, 4 and 6 respectively of the lines they operate on.
+The train depot will consist of three levels, each serving a different MRT line.
+The underground portion will house a 66-track depot for the Downtown Line, which will be commissioned following the opening of Stage 3e of the line.
+The at-grade portion will house a 62-track depot for the Thomson–East Coast Line, to be commissioned following the completion of Stage 5 of the line.
+Finally, the elevated portion will house a 72-track depot for the East–West Line, replacing the Changi Depot, which was closed on 14 March 2026.
+Each of the three depots will operate independently, a first for Singapore, and will be designed to accommodate trains of varying lengths: three-car, four-car, and six-car configurations, depending on the line they serve.

 The facility will be located between Simei station and Tanah Merah station on the East–West Line, between Xilin station and Sungei Bedok station on the Downtown Line, and off Sungei Bedok station on the Thomson–East Coast Line.
 It will also connect to Tanah Merah station on the Thomson–East Coast Line after the Changi Airport Branch is absorbed into the line.

 The depot has ten reception tracks: